N4M154/Harmonia/README.md

 - **Instant Mix**: Get your perfect playlist in seconds
 - **Spotify Integration**: Powered by Spotify for Developers API

+### 🎶 Share your music with the world

+Share your music or let others know about a song you love.

+- **Upload your music**: Upload your own music or the music you love for other to enjoy
+- **Share your artwork**: Show off your artwork along with your music
+- **Listen or Download**: Listen to all the music online or download them for listening later

 ### 💡 Community-Driven Development

 Your ideas shape our future.